Wild Beaver Appeal

 Meet Sue, and her family of builders.

 Cornwall Wildlife Trust has the opportunity to release multiple pairs of beavers into the wild.
 We’ve identified suitable habitat, collected baseline data, engaged local stakeholders, and developed a management plan.
 The long-term vision is to achieve a self-sustaining and genetically diverse population of beavers in the Par and Fowey river catchments, with a focus on our complex of nature reserves around Helman Tor.
+But we need your help.

+You can help secure wild beavers’ future in Cornwall, helping to create a Cornwall where nature thrives.
 Your donation will help achieve a healthy, self-sustaining population of beavers living in Cornish rivers again, so we can all enjoy the benefits this native species will bring.

 Donate today